predibase/llm_distillation_playbook/README.md

 > "We speculate that the creation of synthetic datasets will become, in the near future, an important technical skill and a central topic of research in AI." ~ [phi 1.5 technical report](https://arxiv.org/pdf/2309.05463.pdf)

-### Best practice: Define clear evaluation criteria.
+### Define clear evaluation criteria.

 ***Summary:** Effective evaluation of distilled models requires clearly defined criteria that align with your specific application's needs.
 The choice of evaluation metrics should reflect the nature of the problem and the desired outcomes of the model.*

+This is a well-known best practice for machine learning, but it's worth reiterating because it's so important.

 **Tailoring evaluation to the application**: Effective evaluation of distilled models (or any model) requires clearly defined criteria that align with your specific application's needs.
 For instance, LLMs for JSON generation tasks might focus on checking for schema adherence, extraction tasks might focus on accuracy or recall, and other language generation tasks might use BLEURT, ROUGE, or perplexity.
 The key is to select metrics that best represent the success of the model in its intended environment.